In general, Medicare covers traditional cataract surgeries if they are medically necessary and the treating doctor accepts Medicare for payment.

 - postoperative exams

-- one pair of prescription eyeglasses after thesurgery
+- one pair of prescription glasses after the surgery

-Medicare does not cover the remaining 20% of the cost of thecataract surgery.
-Plans may also exclude certain other charges, includingdeductibles and medications such as eye drops.
+Medicare does not cover the remaining 20% of the cost of cataract surgery.
+Plans may also exclude certain other charges, including deductibles and medications such as eye drops.

-The surgeon inserts a type of lens called an intraocular lens (IOL).
+During cataract surgery, a surgeon inserts a type of lens called an intraocular lens (IOL).
 However, Medicare may not cover all types of IOL.
-It does pay for monofocal lenses, which a surgeon will typically use during cataract surgery.
+It does pay for monofocal lenses, however, which surgeons typically use.

-Although other lenses are available, including multifocal and toric lenses, Medicare may not cover these.
-They will also not pay for procedures exclusive to the implantation of these more advanced lenses that a surgeon would not perform for a traditional monofocal lens.
+Although other lenses, including multifocal and toric lenses, are available, Medicare may not cover these.
+It also does not pay for procedures exclusive to the implantation of these more advanced lenses that a surgeon would not perform for a traditional monofocal lens.

-Lifestyle factors and daily activities will define the best type of lens for a person receiving cataract surgery.
+Lifestyle factors and daily activities determine the best type of lens for a person receiving cataract surgery.
 They will need to discuss this with their eye surgeon and remain aware of the extra costs associated with more advanced lenses.

-To work out potential out-of-pocket costs, a person should ask their doctor the following questions ahead of surgery:
+To determine potential out-of-pocket costs, a person should ask the following questions before their surgery: